-A recent report shows that an estimated 15 million Brits are ready and willing to make the switch to 5G mobile networks.
+A recent report shows that an estimated 15 million Brits are ready and willing to make the switch to fast 5G mobile networks.
 However, the hype of 5G has yet to come to fruition throughout the majority of the UK.
 There are infrastructure challenges along with time and capital investments required that are taking time to implement.
 The promise of 5G, however, remains, among residents in Chesire and beyond, as the advanced technology boasts a complete shift in the mobile experience for consumers.

 The expansion of 5G has come into the limelight over the last year given the forward progress taking place in other countries.
 The United States and now, South Korea, have embraced and implemented the 5G revolution through mobile hotspots and wireless broadband services.
 As more consumers understand 5G and the potential improvements it brings to the market, the UK is poised to be the next major players in the adoption of the advanced tech.